-Posted under Education Politics & Grades and Standards & Independence Institute & Innovation and Reform & Journalism & Online Schools & Parents & PPC & Public Charter Schools & School Accountability & School Choice & State Legislature
+Posted under Education Politics & Grades and Standards & Independence Institute & Innovation and Reform & Journalism & Online Schools & Parents & Public Charter Schools & School Accountability & School Choice & State Legislature

 Colorado’s education story of the month has been the state of public online schools.
 An in-depth investigative report by Ed News Colorado (and Rocky Mountain Investigative News Network) coincided with a request for a formal legislative audit by the state senate’s highest-ranking Democratic official.
 Ed News Colorado’s three-part series:

 - Identified a problem with students transferring out of online programs after the student count day that determines funding;